-Part of the Finance and Administration Division, the Baylor University Police Department has a staff of 49 persons, including 37 police officers, 10 dispatchers, an office manager, and a Clery Act Specialist.
-Collectively, the Police Department has more than 300 years of law enforcement experience.
+The Baylor University Police Department has a staff of 62 persons, including 37 police officers, 10 dispatchers, 13 Security Officers, an Administrative Manager and a Records Manager.
+Collectively, the Police Department has more than 350 years of law enforcement experience.

 The Baylor University Police Department will be the primary reporting and investigating law enforcement agency for all crimes occurring on the Baylor University campus or Baylor owned property.
 Baylor Officers have the same authority as any municipal officer or sheriff’s deputy.
 The City of Waco Police Department will be the primary reporting and investigating law enforcement agency for all crimes occurring outside the boundaries of the Baylor campus.
 Both agencies will continue to provide mutual aid assistance to each other on a daily basis.